 The process is mandatory and applies to all staff bidding for external funding.

 The Research, Innovation and Enterprise team provides support for and works with each applicant throughout the process.
 Email firstname.lastname@example.org to get started.

 Pure is the University’s research information management system.
 It enables you to manage all of your projects, applications, awards, research outputs and research activities from a single place.
 Your public facing researcher profile is also managed from here.

 Find out more about Pure

-Solent’s Researcher Development Programme (RDP) offers a range of opportunities for Solent staff at all levels of research experience to develop knowledge and skills to support their research and innovation.
-It is a mix of face to face sessions and online resources.
-The RDP is based on Solent Online Learning – researchers will need to log in using their university email and single-sign on password to access the programme.
+Solent’s Researcher Development Programme (RDP) offers a range of opportunities for Solent staff and students at all levels of research experience to develop knowledge and skills to support their research and innovation.
+It is a mix of face-to-face sessions and online resources, with funding and bidding forming a key part of the core series ‘Develop your research’.

 Go to the RDP course page